RonaldAllanRivera/aws_ecommerce/README.md

 These are for local development only and must be changed for any shared or deployed environment.

 Filament's default panel path is `/admin` per service.
-In the Docker-based local environment, the Catalog admin panel is available at `http://localhost:8080/catalog/admin` behind Nginx.
+In the Docker-based local environment, the Catalog admin panel is available at `http://catalog.localhost:8080/admin` and the Checkout admin panel is available at `http://checkout.localhost:8080/admin`.

 ---